damionvega/react-graphql-store/README.md

 npm install; npm run dev
 ```

-There is an .env file that isn't checked in to version control.
+There is an .env file that isn't checked into version control.
 Please contact me for the file contents.